wp-plugins/formilla-live-chat/readme.txt

 * **Chat Button Location:** Easily move the position of the "Chat with us" and "Email us" buttons and forms to the bottom left or right of your website with our customization options.

-* **Multiple Chat Agents:** Our Premium packages allow you to add multiple chat agents to your Formilla.com Live Chat account to support incoming live chats from your customers.
+* **Multiple Live Chat Agents:** Our Premium packages allow you to add multiple chat agents to your Formilla.com Live Chat account to support incoming live chats from your customers.

-* **Offline Email Form:** Formilla.com Live Chat software automatically displays as an 'Email us' button on your site when you're offline.
+* **Offline Email Form:** Formilla.com Live Chat software automatically displays as an 'Email us' button on your site when you're unavailable to chat.
 You can manage offline messages through the Formilla.com Customer Inbox or on the go by using your preferred email client.
 The Customer Inbox comes with your live chat software account as a Help Desk solution for managing customer email, customer feedback, prioritization, and ticket management.

 * **Help Desk:** The Customer Inbox help desk allows you to search your live chat history or offline emails by customer email address, priority, status (new, read, pending, complete), flagged vs. unflagged, and also assign an item to another user of your Formilla.com Live Chat account.